openshift-online/ocm-support-cli/README.md

 #### Patching subscriptions

 Use the `subscriptions` subcommand and provide filter value to search matching subscriptions and patch them.
 Pass the JSON body for the patch request in terminal using `echo '{<PATCH_BODY>}' | ` before the actual command.
 By default the dry run flag will be enabled.
-Pass `dryRun=false` flag to actually patch the resource.
+Pass `dry-run=false` flag to actually patch the resource.

 The following flags are available for `patch subscriptions`:

 ```
---dryRun                     If false, it will execute the patch command call in instead of a dry run.
+--dry-run                    If false, it will execute the patch command call in instead of a dry run.
---maxRecords                 Maximum number of affected records.
+--max-records                Maximum number of affected records.
 Defaults to 100.
-Only effective when dryRun is set to false.
+Only effective when dry-run is set to false.
 -h, --help                   help for patch
 ```

 ##### Examples

-* Patch subscriptions and change the support level to Self-Support for subscriptions with 'Reserved' status (no dry run) `echo '{ "support_level": "Self-Support" }' | ocm support patch subs "status='Reserved'" --dryRun=false`
+* Patch subscriptions and change the support level to Self-Support for subscriptions with 'Reserved' status (no dry run) `echo '{ "support_level": "Self-Support" }' | ocm support patch subs "status='Reserved'" --dry-run=false`
-* Patch all subscriptions of an organization and change the status to Archived (no dry run and set maxRecords more than the actual number of affected records) `echo '{ "status": "Archived" }' | ocm support patch subs "organization_id='[orgID]' --dryRun=false --maxRecords=1000`
+* Patch all subscriptions of an organization and change the status to Archived (no dry run and set maxRecords more than the actual number of affected records) `echo '{ "status": "Archived" }' | ocm support patch subs "organization_id='[orgID]' --dry-run=false --max-records=1000`

 #### Patching subscription

 Use the `subscription` subcommand to patch a subscription by passing the ID.
 Pass the JSON body for the patch request in terminal using `echo '{<PATCH_BODY>}' | ` before the actual command.
 By default the dry run flag will be enabled.
-Pass `dryRun=false` flag to actually patch the resource.
+Pass `dry-run=false` flag to actually patch the resource.

 The following flags are available for `patch subscription`:

 ```
---dryRun                     If false, it will execute the patch command call in instead of a dry run.
+--dry-run                    If false, it will execute the patch command call in instead of a dry run.
 -h, --help                   help for patch
 ```